 - Response - For the first time, FDA will have mandatory recall authority for all food products.
 FDA expects that it will only need to invoke this authority infrequently since the food industry largely honors our requests for voluntary recalls.

 - Enhanced Partnerships - The legislation recognizes the importance of strengthening existing collaboration among all food safety agencies—U.S. federal, State, local, territorial, tribal and foreign--to achieve our public health goals.
 For example, it directs FDA to improve training of State, local, territorial and tribal food safety officials.

-The following are among FDA’s key new import authorities and mandates.
-Specific implementation dates specified in the law are noted in parentheses:
+The following are among FDA’s key import authorities and mandates:

 - Third Party Certification: FSMA established a program through which qualified third parties can certify that foreign food facilities comply with U.S. food safety standards.
 The Accredited Third-Party Certification Program is a voluntary program in which FDA recognizes “accreditation bodies” that will have the responsibility of accrediting third-party “certification bodies.”
 Accreditation bodies recognized by FDA will have the authority to accredit third-party certification bodies, also known as third-party auditors.
 These certification bodies, once accredited, can conduct food safety audits and issue certifications of foreign food facilities (including farms) and the foods – both human and animal – that they produce.
 This certification may be used to facilitate the entry of imports.

-- More information, including a Public Registry of Recognized Accreditation Bodies can be found on the Accredited Third-Party Certification Program web page.
+- A Public Registry of Recognized Accreditation Bodies and Certification Bodies can be found on the Accredited Third-Party Certification Program data dashboard.